UKHSA-Internal/data-dashboard-api/README.md

 ## Standard command tooling

-To unify commonly used commands, there is a `Makefile` at the root level of the project.
+To unify commonly used commands for local development, there is a `Makefile` at the root level of the project.
-Note that to use the `Makefile` you will need

 ## Initial configuration